 Spring Birding in San Diego County

-In Mediterranean climates such as Southern California’s, “spring” comes in winter as far as native plants are concerned.
-The cool, wet winter—especially this extraordinarily wet winter—prompts many native plants to green up and bloom.
-But from a bird’s perspective, spring and breeding season begin more traditionally—in March.
-Males sing loudly, often from exposed perches, to defend territories and attract mates.
-By April courtship and breeding activities abound—males vying for attention; females working on nests; parents feeding noisy, begging youngsters.
-Spring in the lowlands wraps up in June with the passage of the last straggling migrants moving through to the boreal forests.
+As far as native plants are concerned, “spring” comes to SoCal in winter.
+The cooler, wetter winter prompts these natives to green up and bloom.
+But from a bird’s perspective, spring and breeding season begin more traditionally, in March.
+Males sing loudly to defend territories and attract mates.
+By April courtship and breeding activities abound: males vying for attention; females working on nests; parents feeding noisy, begging youngsters.
+Spring in the coastal areas and inland valleys wraps up in June with the last straggling migrants moving through.
 In the mountains, though, spring—blooming wildflowers, new growth, nesting birds—can continue to August.

 Spring brings migration as well.
-Wintering ducks and shorebirds begin leaving for northern climes.
-Migrating thrushes and sparrows check out the brushy chaparral and grasslands.
-Movement picks up steam by late March, with warblers, vireos, grosbeaks, and orioles stopping by riparian and oak woodlands to rest and refuel—and some, to set up housekeeping.
-April and May often bring large flocks of swallows and swifts swirling overhead, especially on cloudy days.
+Wintering ducks and shorebirds depart for northern breeding grounds.
+Migrating thrushes and sparrows check out the sage scrub, chaparral, and grasslands.
+By late March, warblers, vireos, grosbeaks, and orioles are stopping by riparian and oak woodlands to rest and refuel—and some, to set up housekeeping.
+April and May often bring large flocks of swallows and swifts swirling overhead.
 By late May, passerine migration slows down and most birds have settled into the serious business of raising this year’s families.

 About the Author